keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

 ## Our Guarantee
 We complete all training on our own back, leaving you with no worries or chasing up staff.
 Just like a traditional employee has a probationary period, we offer this same guarantee.
 We'll give you a time estimate for the work that needs completing.
-If the task to be completed requires more time, we'll consult you ahead of this.
+If the task to be completed requires more time, we'll notify you ahead of time about this.

 ### Short Term Software maintenance contract